open-politics/open-politics/README.md

-# 🚧 UNDER CONSTRUCTION 🚧
+#### 🚧 UNDER CONSTRUCTION 🚧
+# 🌐 Open Politics
+## A project to make politics more accessible and understandable for everyone by the means of data science and AI.

 **Catchphrase:** Reducing politics contextual overhead.